shane-a-watson/k8-training/README.md

 ### API Server:
 The Kubernetes API Server acts as the front-end to the Kubernetes control plane.
 It exposes the Kubernetes API, which allows users and other components to interact with the cluster.
 API Server validates and processes requests, updating the cluster state stored in etcd, a distributed key-value store.
 It serves as the primary interface for cluster management, receiving commands from kubectl and other Kubernetes components.

+The API Server will have a config file, located at: `/etc/kubernetes/manifests/kube-apiserver.yaml`

 # ETCD

 ### Overview